 Also fundamental to the mission is encouraging the preservation and appreciation of historic sites and structures within the Township.
 In support of this mission, the society displays its permanent collection, mount exhibits, develops and implements educational programs, issues publications, and makes its resources and expertise available to the public.

-240th Anniversary of Battle of Connecticut Farms and the Death of Hannah Caldwell
+Part of the Battle of Connecticut Farms and Site of Death of Hannah Caldwell